-- · You do not have a factory default configuration - You want to change to transparent firewall mode - You want to change to multiple context mode
+- · You do not have a factory default configuration - · You want to change the management IP address - You want to change to transparent firewall mode - · You want to change to multiple context mode

 For routed, single mode, for quick and easy ASDM access, we recommend applying the factory default configuration with the option to set your own management IP address.
 Use the procedure in this section only if you have special needs such as setting transparent or multiple context mode, or if you have other configuration that you need to preserve.